 After so many hard times, Mari was off again, moving to Lincoln and working different jobs.
 She did a lot of writing and constantly tried to get her short stories published.
-She couldn’t get anyone to publish any of it but she was able to get into college at the University of Nebraska.
-She wasn’t qualified to attend but a kind university official made a way for her to do it.
+Sandoz couldn’t get anyone to publish any of it, but she was able to get into college at the University of Nebraska.
+Although she wasn’t qualified to attend, a kind university official paved a way for her to enroll.

 When she was 32 years old, she found out that her father was dying.
 She went to visit him and he asked her to write his life story.
-Even though her relationship with her dad was really lousy, she actually decided to do it.
-After many rejections, Old Jules was was finally published.
+Even though her relationship with her dad was sour, she decided to do it.
+After many rejections, Old Jules was finally published.
 It went on to be a very successful book.

 Sandoz went on to write many other books about life on the Plains area of the United States.
 At the Mari Sandoz High Plains Heritage Center on the campus of the Chadron State College, see the large, permanent exhibit devoted to Mari Sandoz and her literary legacy.
 Interestingly, there is also a small exhibit on the studies of wildflowers of her botanist sister, whose first name was – most appropriately – Flora.

-The Mari Sandoz High Plains Heritage Center is the seventh and final stop on our Nebraska Trail!
+The Mari Sandoz High Plains Heritage Center is the final stop on our Nebraska Author Adventures Trail.